grafana/agent/docs/sources/flow/reference/components/otelcol.receiver.aws_firehose.md

 ## Compatible components

-`otelcol.receiver.awsfirehose` can accept arguments from the following components:
+`otelcol.receiver.aws_firehose` can accept arguments from the following components:

 - Components that export [OpenTelemetry `otelcol.Consumer`]({{< relref "../compatibility/#opentelemetry-otelcolconsumer-exporters" >}})

-{{% admonition type="note" %}}
+{{< admonition type="note" >}}
 Connecting some components may not be sensible or components may require further configuration to make the connection work correctly.
 Refer to the linked documentation for more details.

-{{% /admonition %}}
+{{< /admonition >}}

 <!-- END GENERATED COMPATIBLE COMPONENTS -->